emanuelefaja/guide2life/start/simple-not-easy.md

 The things we find most difficult, the things we most resist doing, are often the things that are most important for us to do.

+Use this as your guiding light.
+Get a list of things that you don't want to do.
+Ask yourself, exactly *why* you don't want to do them.
+And then start.
+Even the simplest, smallest, start.
+Most of the time, you realize that it is not quite that bad.

-Use this as your guiding light, and the more you start doing "things that suck", the more your brain will adapt to this.
+The more you start doing *"things that suck"*, the more your brain will adapt to this — quite literally.

-[THERE IS SOME DISCUSSION ABOUT THE PARTICULAR BRAIN AREA]
+The part of your brain that gets active when you do things you don't want to do is called the anterior cingulate cortex (ACC).
+The ACC helps you notice mistakes, manage your emotions, and make decisions.
+It also helps you deal with challenges and stay focused on difficult tasks.
+Another important part of your brain is the prefrontal cortex.
+This part helps you plan, make decisions, and stay motivated even when things are uncomfortable.

+Your brain can also change and adapt over time.
+When you keep pushing yourself to do things you don't want to do, your brain forms new connections and strengthens old ones.
+This process is called neuroplasticity.
+The more you practice doing hard things, the better your brain gets at handling similar challenges in the future.

 **So when reading Guide2Life, do not be surprised if we give rather simple, sometimes obvious advice.
-The key thing is taking the sometimes difficult path to implement simple ideas.**
+The key thing is taking the sometimes difficult path to implement simple ideas, and changing your brain along the way.**